Prokofiev Piano Sonata No 2 in D minor

 We are doing everything we can to make your visit safe and enjoyable.
 Below are answers to some FAQs, and you can find further information here.

-The majority of our seats are no longer socially-distanced, however some rows of seats in the stalls remain configured in socially-distanced singles and pairs.
+The majority of our seats are no longer socially-distanced, however some rows of seats in the stalls remain configured in socially-distanced singles and pairs, for those that would prefer to use them.
 All seats are unallocated – you may book for stalls or balcony, and are then free to sit wherever you wish.